AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 > 📁 **Finding your data file**
 >
-> 1. Go to the folder where you put `connected.jar`
+> 1. Go to the folder where you put `ConnectEd.jar`
 > 2. Look for a folder called `data`
 > 3. Inside, you'll find `ConnectEd.json` - this is your database!
 >